thoughtbot/guides/code-review/README.md

 Code reviewer
 -------------

+First, make sure you understand why the code is necessary (fixes a bug, improves the user experience, or is better engineering).
+Then:

 * Differentiate between ideas you feel strongly about and those you don't.
 * Don't block code for academic reasons.
 Object-oriented design and other topics should be part of a regularly-scheduled Friday afternoon technique discussion, not code review.
 * Explain tradeoffs of implementation and why you prefer the tradeoffs as written.
+* Identify ways to simplify the code while still solving the problem.
 * Offer alternative implementations, but assume the author already considered them. ("What do you think about using a custom validator here?")
 * Seek to understand the author's perspective.